-The most common instant offenses committed by active juvenile participants included drug possession, probation violation, and grand larceny (Figure 23).
-Forty-six (50.0%) juvenile participants had at least one drug possession charge, and 12 had at least one probation charge (13.0%), while 14 had at least one grand larceny charge (15.0%).
+There were 71 active participants in the juvenile drug treatment court docket programs during FY 2020.
+The most common instant offenses committed by active juvenile participants included drug possession, probation violation, and grand larceny (Figure 17).
+Fifty-two participants (73.2%) had at least one drug possession charge, and 19 had at least one probation charge (26.8%), while 21 had at least one grand larceny charge (29.6%).

-Figure 23.
-Instant Offense among Active Juvenile Participants, FY 2018
+Figure 19.
+Instant Offense among Active Juvenile Participants, FY 2020

-As shown in Figure 24 below, the number of active juvenile drug treatment court participants has been on a decline.
-The Office of Juvenile Justice and Delinquency suggests the national declines may result from the decline in the overall arrest rates for juveniles and the increase in community-based programs and interventions.^{15,16}
+As shown in Figure 20 below, the number of active juvenile drug treatment court participants has been on a decline.
+The Office of Juvenile Justice and Delinquency suggests the national declines may result from the decline in the overall arrest rates for juveniles and the increase in community- based programs and interventions.18